Jay-0520/Machine_Learning/Linear_Regression/README.txt

 Here we implement linear regression using Octave.
+The code here are from the exercise 1 of the coursera course Machine learning (stanford)

 Here is the list of files:
    computeCost.m - Function to compute the cost of linear regression